 A: On a school visit, I was supposed to meet with students in small groups in the school library.
 As I waited, someone came onto the PA system and made a very loud announcement: “All students: there is now AN AUTHOR in the library.
 If you would like to meet THE AUTHOR, come to the library.
 REPEAT: THE AUTHOR.
 IS IN.
 THE LIBRARY.”
 I could not have written that scene better myself.

 Q: What is your favorite punctuation mark?

-A: The ampersand.
-I once told that to an auditorium of 400 students.
-I left that school with a shiny silver ampersand.
+A: The ampersand & I once told that to an auditorium of 400 students & right after my presentation, someone came running up to me with a shiny silver ampersand.
 So now I officially have an Ampersand Collection (which will also be the name of my indie folk band).